 Fitting Math Fact Practice into Your Schedule

 However it looks for you will be different than how it looks for another teacher.
 Again, the important thing to remember is to practice and be consistent.
-Students will learn the routine, what to expect during that part of the day, and they will look forward to it.
+Students will learn the routine, and what to expect during that part of the day, and they will look forward to it.
 I tend to do something similar with 1-2 center rotations each day, but have found doing all 5 stations over 2 1/2 hours just doesn’t work for my teaching style.

 The Secret Sauce to Math Fact Practice